NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Introduction

-While recent research has made progress in addressing near-field channel modeling~\cite{nf_channel_tcom}, estimation~\cite{nf_ce_twc,nf_ce_twc2}, and beamforming techniques for XL-MIMO systems~\cite{nf_bf_cl,nf_bf_wcl}, a critical research gap remains in channel state information (CSI) feedback methods specifically designed for near-field conditions.
-CSI feedback technology serves as a critical compression mechanism for high-dimensional CSI data in modern wireless systems, since the raw CSI information is too complex and would otherwise occupy excessive frequency‐band resources if transmitted in full.
-Due to the complex nonlinear phase and amplitude variations caused by spherical wave propagation, near-field CSI matrices exhibit structural characteristics distinctly different from far-field scenarios, rendering traditional compression methods unable to accurately reconstruct critical channel information under limited feedback overhead~\cite{nf_cf_wcl}.
-This urgently necessitates the development of feedback solutions specifically tailored for near-field environments. \IEEEpubidadjcol
+While near-field channel modeling\cite{nf_channel_tcom}, estimation\cite{nf_ce_twc,nf_ce_twc2}, and beamforming techniques\cite{nf_bf_cl,nf_bf_wcl} have received considerable attention, little work has investigated CSI feedback mechanisms tailored for near-field channels\cite{nf_cf_wcl}.
+Due to the complex nonlinear phase and amplitude variations caused by spherical wave propagation, near-field CSI matrices exhibit structural characteristics differing markedly from those in far-field scenarios.
+As a result, traditional compression methods fail to accurately reconstruct critical channel information under limited feedback overhead.
+This urgently necessitates the development of feedback solutions specifically tailored for near-field environments.